 GP Speaker Series

-One of the first Nationally Board Certified teachers in America, Rick brings innovation, energy, validity and high standards to both presentations and his instructional practice, which includes 33 years teaching math, science, English, physical education, health, and history and coaching teachers and principals.
+One of the first Nationally Board Certified teachers in America, Rick Wormeli joined hundreds of local and state educators as well as Central College Teacher Education students on September 23rd, 2015.
+Rick brought innovation, energy, validity and high standards to both presentations.
+His instructional practice, which includes 33 years teaching math, science, English, physical education, health, and history and coaching teachers and principals was beneficial to all in attendance.
 Rick’s work has been reported in numerous media, including ABC’s “Good Morning America”, “Hardball with Chris Matthews,” National Geographic and Good Housekeeping magazines, What Matters Most: Teaching for the 21st Century, and the Washington Post.
 He is a columnist for Middle Ground magazine and a frequent contributor to ASCD’s Education Leadership magazine.
 He is author of the award winning book, Meet Me in the Middle, as well as numerous other best-selling books in the field of education.

 2014 GEISLER PENQUITE SPRING SPEAKERS SERIES IS A HUGE SUCCESS!

 The Geisler Penquite Foundation provides a yearly Education Excellence Fund to the Education Department at Central College.
 The endowment will be used to enhance educational opportunities in teacher preparation and performance.
 One area of focus with this funding has been the Annual GP Speaker Series which allows students, local educators and faculty to network with elite professionals in the field.

 This year we welcomed four speakers to campus to engage pre-service teachers, in-service teachers and other students and community members.